mirror/processhacker/trunk/README.txt

 Process Hacker is a tool for viewing and manipulating processes.
 It supports:

+ * Running a program as almost any user, including SYSTEM, LOCAL SERVICE and NETWORK SERVICE.
  * Viewing, terminating, suspending and resuming processes
  * Viewing, controlling and deleting services
  * Viewing/enabling/disabling/removing process privileges